A cargo ship loaded with luxury cars is on fire in the ocean

 All 22 crew members on board have been safely evacuated and ships passing through the area have been warned of the burning vessel, according to the Portuguese navy.

 The ship, called Felicity Ace, is 650 feet long.
-Its nearest land mass are the Azores Islands, a remote archipelago in the mid-Atlantic.
+Its nearest landmass is the Azores Islands, a remote archipelago in the mid-Atlantic.

 The Felicity Ace can carry more than 17,000 metric tons of cargo.
 This ship was carrying Porsche cars and other Volkswagen Auto Group vehicles, according to FleetMon, a site that tracks shipping logistics and vessel news.